corporal9736/simpleDFS/rpc_call.md

     name:string: file name
     size:int(?): file size
 return:
-    vector<address>: the address of chunk_nodes that file should sent to
+    vector<chunk_meta>: the address of chunk_nodes that file should sent to

 ### getInfo
 param: